QA Overview| Hitchhikers Platform

 - Is the frontend data displaying as you’d expect it to?

-Generally, UI feedback will heavily rely on input from your team and adjustments will be made in the frontend of the Answers experience.
+Generally, UI feedback will heavily rely on input from your team and adjustments will be made in the frontend of the search experience.
 For example, you may want to change the way phone numbers are formatted or change the color of links in the experience.
 Both of these adjustments would be considered part of UI QA.

-Now that you know the main types of QA, the following units will walk you through the specifics to thoroughly conduct QA on your Answers experience!
+Now that you know the main types of QA, the following units will walk you through the specifics to thoroughly conduct QA on your search experience!
 So you might be wondering, how do I go about QA?
 And what exactly should I be “QA’ing”….?
 Great questions!
 We’ll break this down by the four different types of QA we just covered in the following units.